|

 they have created or composed, popular songs or classical tunes.
 You

 can also sing, or have a guest performer play with you.
-I have
+I

 had a high school choir, guitar player, other synthesizers,